Home

 Processing Tea

 As you may already know all teas come from the tea plant Camellia Sinensis.
 Its leaves and buds are picked to then undergo many important transformations.
 These methods give tea its unique colour, flavour and aroma.
-This is what distinguishes the kinds of tea you surely adore – green tea, black tea, white tea and oolong tea.

-Let’s read some more on processing tea.
+Let’s learn more about each step of processing tea.

 Picking - The Camellia Sinensis young leaves and buds are picked twice a year – in early spring and in early summer or in late spring.
 The tea plant leaves can be picked either by hand or machine, though it is more difficult.
-It is not so efficient when using machines as they may break the leaves.
-To achieve a higher quality tea, hand picking is fundamental.
-It is done with precision and delicacy.

 Wilting / Withering – After plucking the leaves, it is necessary to remove the water excess.
 The Camellia Sinensis leaves are spread on racks to dry in order to reduce their moisture content.